NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 Alternatively, instead of three horizontal uncertainties, the full set of amplitudes can be specified directly, in micro radians.
 The option for that is ``--jitter-amplitude``.
-Use a quoted list of values separated by lines of spaces.
+Use a quoted list of values separated by commas of spaces.
 The first three values are for roll, pitch and yaw of the first frequency, the next three values are for the second frequency, and so on.
 For example::